MLinkPlanner 2.0

 Minimum value of the Flat Fade Margin, dB

-If the fade margin is less than this value, the calculation will be stopped (dashes will appear in the report in place of the calculated values).
+If fade margin is less than this value, calculation will be stopped (dashes will appear in the report in place of calculated values).

 Rain Attenuation